BigBahss/vscode-cmantic/README.md

 `Move Definition` tries to find a good location for the function in the same way that `Add Definition` does.
 Also, when moving a definition from a header file that does not contain a declaration for that function, or when moving from a class body, a declaration will be left behind in its place.
 Moving definitions will also move leading comments.
 If you don't want leading comments to be moved when a declaration is being left behind, disable `Always Move Comments` in the settings.

-### **Generate Getter and Setter Member Functions**
+### **Generate Getters and Setters**

 ![Generate Accessors](./images/generate_accessors.gif)

 Selecting a class member variable will suggest the following code-actions 💡 based on what accessor function(s) already exist for that member variable.

-The `Generate Getter and Setter Member Functions`, `Generate Getter Member Function`, and `Generate Setter Member Function` commands will generate accessor functions for a class member variable.
+The `Generate Getter and Setter`, `Generate Getter`, and `Generate Setter` commands will generate accessor functions for a class member variable.
 C-mantic will look for common private member naming schemes in order to generate appropriate accessor names.
 If a member variable name begins and/or ends with underscore(s), or if it begins with `m_` or `s_`, these characters will be removed to create the member function names.
 The `Case Style` setting controls whether names are generated in snake_case, camelCase, or PascalCase.

 Additionally, for non-primitive, non-pointer data types, setters will be generated with a const-reference (`const &`) parameter type.
 If you would like C-mantic to resolve `typedef`'s, `type-alias`'s, and `enum`'s, enable `Cpp: Resolve Types` in the settings (This is disabled by default as it may impact the performance of generating setters).